 Putting yourself on a restrictive diet can mean you miss out on some essential nutrients and that can cause thinning hair in women.
 Likewise, gaining a significant amount of weight quickly can also put your body out of whack and mean that you experience thinning hair.
 So stay away from the fad diets if you don’t want to lose more than weight.

 Because hair is viewed by the body as non-essential, it is often the first thing the body stops assigning resources to, meaning it can begin to fall.
 Hair loss is a common symptom of a lot of illnesses e.g. autoimmune diseases, but what you may be surprised to learn is that hair loss in women can be caused by acute illnesses like gastro.
 These short but intense illnesses can put enough temporary stress on the body which can lead to hair loss in women usually around three months later.
+Covid-19 is now a common cause of hair loss.
+Read more about Covid-19 and hair loss here.
 The good news is that this type of hair loss can usually right itself without intervention.

 It’s probably not much of a surprise that heated styling products like straighteners, curling irons and hair dryers can cause hair loss in women, but did you know that your hairspray, gel or even the type of shampoo you use could also be causing your thinning hair?
 Be careful not to overuse styling products or opt for natural products.
 Whilst you’re at it, be careful with your poor head!
 Simple things like tight ponytails and harsh brushing can also cause hair loss.